soulgraph/soulscript-spec/spec/SPEC.md

 Soulscript is designed to be extended at every level without compromising compatibility:

 1. **Base extensions**
-   - Add new top-level components alongside existing ones
+   - Add new top-level definitions alongside existing ones
-   - Extend existing components with new fields
+   - Extend existing definitions with new fields
-   - All extensions must be optional for backwardss compatibility
+   - All extensions must be optional for backwards compatibility

 2. **Custom properties**
    - Each component can include a `metadata` field for implementation-specific data